AleoNet/aleo-setup/setup1-shared/README.md

 ## Error types

-Right now the errors in encode/decode functions are the same as returned by **serde_json**
+Right now the errors in encode/decode functions are the same as those returned by **serde_json**